Home/Fish/Hake Fillet

 MythAll fish are high in mercury.+

-RealityFish like hake is an excellent source of high-quality protein, comparable to meat.
+RealityFish, including hake, is an excellent source of high-quality protein.

 Healthy Recipes